We offer several series of sample sets for use with HAUPTWERK each of which is designed to cater for a different section of the market.

 The Trio Series also uses dry samples but was designed to provide smaller instruments for practice in the home or for very small chapels.
 Currently, only one model is available currently although others may become available in due course as suitable instruments are found to sample.

-The Master Series are a development of our dry sampling techniques and are only available to professional installers and organ builders.
+The Organ builder Series is a development of our dry sampling techniques and generally only available to professional installers and organ builders.
 They include bespoke sampled stops and original stop samples taken from various sources.
 They offer complete flexibility as to how they can be used in a given instrument.
 They are designed to be incorporated into custom built instruments or combined with real pipes in a hybrid instrument.
-Considerable knowledge and skill in the voicing, balancing and regulation of pipe organs is required to use these samples correctly and it is for this reason that they are not generally available except to specialist users.
+Considerable knowledge and skill in the voicing, balancing and regulation of pipe organs is required to use these samples correctly and it is for this reason that they are not usually available except to specialist users.
 However, sample sets based on these samples will eventually be available as complete instruments in the other series above.

 Bells etc. Series

 This series covers miscellaneous instruments other than pipe organs which are closely related to the organ or found in the same environment.
 Currently only the Bells + Carillon and the Harmonium library are available but other ones are in development.

 Please click on any of the buttons to the left of this page for further details of the sample set offered in each series.